 Mexico faces complex water management challenges, including droughts, floods, and issues with sanitation and insufficient or outdated infrastructure.
 The Mexican Government is expected to carry out a number of key water infrastructure improvement projects in the coming years.
 Such projects will offer opportunities to foreign companies able to supply relevant technologies.
 In addition to government and utility companies, the agriculture and mining sectors in Mexico are potential customers for Australian water management technologies and services.
 The Australian Government is supporting increased collaboration between Mexican water agencies and Australian water experts, creating institutional links and enhancing Mexican knowledge of Australian water expertise as relevant to Mexico’s water challenges.

 Construction and engineering account for some 4 per cent of Mexican GDP.
 New investment in highways, utilities and resorts make Mexico a very attractive potential market for the Australian building, construction and engineering industries.
 Australian companies are already enjoying success in supplying high-end building products, water treatment technology and a range of services.
 Macquarie Capital and Lend Lease are two high profile Australian companies active in the market.

-Mexico is the world's largest producer of silver and bismuth.
-It is the world's fifth largest lead, sixth largest zinc and tenth largest copper producer.
+Mexico is the world's largest producer of silver, second in fluorite and bismuth, third in celestine and among the top ten producers globally of 13 other minerals.
 Mexico has a long history of mining and has an attractive regulatory regime and business environment for foreign investment and participation in the sector.
 A number of Australian technology and services exporters are active in Mexico’s mining sector.
 Two of the major Mexican players (Grupo Mexico and Luismin) have mining investments in Australia.
 The Australian Embassy in Mexico has worked closely with the Mexican Government and private sector to promote greater trade and investment in the sector.